History

 History Courses

-This writing-intensive course introduces students to world history as well as to the research and writing skills that are part of the historian's craft.
+This writing-intensive course introduces students to a historical topic as well as to the research and writing skills that are part of the historian's craft.
+Content in any given year depends on instructor.

 Exclusions: HIS102H5 and HIS103H5 and HIS104H5 and HIS105H5 and HIS106H5 and HIS107H5 and HIS108H5